mullerdavid/ctf_writeups/ecsc23_coach_hw/BONUS.md

 The original firmware is in [fw.bin](bonus/fw.bin) for reference.

-The Micropthon firmware had the modules as frozen modules to prevent easy extraction from the internal `littleFS` filesystem.
+The Micropython firmware had the modules as frozen modules to prevent easy extraction from the internal `littleFS` filesystem.
 See `picotool info` [info_all.txt](bonus/info_all.txt).

 These are compiled to [mpy files](https://docs.micropython.org/en/latest/reference/mpyfiles.html) and integrated into the firmware.
 Similarly an mpy file can be installed to the internal storage as obfuscation without freezing the module, but that would enable modifying some other functionality.